CALL DAY & EVENING

 Jail time for a first DUI in Maryland is possible, but not guaranteed.
 The court considers many factors, including your BAC, the circumstances of the arrest, and your legal defense.
 With the right approach, it is possible to minimize penalties and avoid jail time altogether.
 Do not face this challenge alone.
 Visit Britt Criminal Defense to learn how we can help you navigate your case and protect your future.

-Refusing a Breathalyzer in Wicomico County: Know Your Rights and Consequences
+Refusing a Breathalyzer in Wicomico: Your Rights

-Understanding Field Sobriety Tests in Maryland
+Understanding Field Sobriety Tests Like a Breathalyzer in Wicomico

 When it comes to field sobriety tests in Maryland, it is essential to understand the three standardized assessments that law enforcement may administer: the horizontal gaze nystagmus test, the walk-and-turn test, and the one-leg stand test.
 These evaluations are designed to assess a driver’s coordination, balance, and cognitive abilities.
 For example, the horizontal gaze nystagmus test involves an officer observing the driver’s eyes for involuntary jerking movements as they track a stimulus.
 Similarly, the walk-and-turn test requires the driver to take specific steps and turns as instructed, testing their ability to follow directions and maintain balance.
 The one-leg stand test evaluates the driver’s balance and ability to stand on one leg for a period of time.
 While these tests aim to detect impairment, they can be influenced by various factors, such as nervousness and physical conditions, potentially leading to false indications of intoxication.